 The ADEPT2 technology meets major requirements claimed for next generation adaptive process management systems: it provides advanced functionality to support process composition by plug & play of arbitrary application components, it enables ad-hoc flexibility for process instances without losing control (i.e., without causing process execution errors or inconsistencies), and it supports process schema evolution in a controlled and efficient manner.
 As opposed to many other approaches all these aspects work in interplay as well.
 For example, it is possible to propagate process schema changes to individually modified process instances or to dynamically compose processes out of existing application components.
-All in all such a complex system requires a sound theoretical framework in order to avoid incomplete solutions and implementation gaps [2-4].
-Finally, it is important to mention that most of our theoretical results have not been just kept "on paper", but have been implemented within the process management systems ADEPT1 and ADEPT2.
+All in all such a complex system requires a sound theoretical framework in order to avoid incomplete solutions and implementation gaps [3-5].
+Finally, it is important to mention that most of our theoretical results have not been just kept "on paper", but have been implemented within the process management systems ADEPT1 and ADEPT2 respectively.
 As ADEPT2 additionally provides powerful tools and application programming interfaces its transfer to and its use in practice will be further eased.

-In addition to the features presented in this paper, the ADEPT2 technology offers promising perspectives for process learning and continuous process optimization [4, 19].
-In particular, audit data (i.e., process logs) become much more meaningful, since they do not only capture process execution events (e.g., start / completion of activities), but also contain insightful information on performed ad-hoc changes at the process instance level.
+In addition to the features presented in this paper, the ADEPT2 technology offers promising perspectives for process learning and continuous process optimization [5, 26].
+In particular, audit data (i.e., process logs) become much more meaningful, since they do not only capture process execution events (e.g., start / completion of activities), but also contain insightful information on performed ad-hoc changes at the process instance level [8].
 By mining the change logs related to a collection of individually modified process instances, we can (semi-)automatically derive potential process improvements (i.e., changes to be applied to the original process schema).

-Recently, we have started working on process change mining, and first project results already indicate the new opportunities emerging in this context [19].
+Recently, we have started working on process change mining, and first project results indicate the new opportunities emerging in this context [26].
 Furthermore, process schema adaptations derived with respective mining techniques can be implemented with ADEPT2 in a much quicker and more cost effective way when compared to existing technology.
 Thus, continuous process evolution and full process lifecycle support become possible.
-Finally, many other interesting perspectives arise when introducing adaptive process management to practice.
-This includes the support for emergent processes [23], the "outsourcing" of successfully applied exception handling procedures to a knowledge management component [4, 20], the automatic adaptation of process instances based on business rules [21, 22], or the support of ad-hoc workflows.
+Finally, other interesting perspectives arise when introducing adaptive process management to practice.
+This includes the support for emergent processes [30], the "outsourcing" of successfully applied exception handling procedures to knowledge management components [5, 27], the automatic, rule-based adaptation of process instances [28, 29], or the support of ad-hoc workflows.

-One of the main topics of our future work is to incorporate more semantic knowledge into the ADEPT2 framework, i.e., it shall become possible to specify semantical integrity constraints on business processes [18].
-Furthermore we aim at providing efficient methods to check the validity of such semantic constraints at the presence of process changes.
-Following such a constraint-based approach it becomes possible to not only guarantee that processes run correctly regarding their control and data flow, but also regarding the validity of the specified semantic constraints.
-Note that semantical constraints are also very useful when composing application components in a plug & play like fashion.
-As another important task we will elaborate the use of ADEPT2 in different practical settings and application areas.
+In future work we will incorporate more semantic knowledge into the ADEPT2 framework, i.e., it shall become possible to specify semantical integrity constraints on business processes [25].
+We also aim at providing efficient methods to check the validity of such semantic constraints when changing processes.
+Following such a constraintbased approach it becomes possible to not only guarantee that processes run correctly regarding their control and data flow, but also regarding the validity of the specified semantic constraints.
+As another important task we will elaborate the use of ADEPT2 in different practical settings and application areas (e.g., healthcare [31,32]).